 Panasonic G10 versus Olympus E-450

 The Panasonic Lumix DMC-G10 and the Olympus E-450 are two digital cameras that were revealed to the public, respectively, in March 2010 and March 2009.
-The Lumix G10 is a mirrorless interchangeable lens camera, while the E-450 is a DSLR.
+The G10 is a mirrorless interchangeable lens camera, while the E-450 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 12 megapixel, whereas the Olympus provides 10 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Panasonic G10 and the Olympus E-450 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Lumix G10 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic G10 and the Olympus E-450 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G10 – represents the basis or 100 percent across all the size and weight measures).

 |Camera Body Specifications